AstrolabDAO/docs/safu/why.md

 # Why?

 Defi bears a risk.
-According to [Chainanalysis](https://archive.ph/sAs2j), 3.2 B$ were stolen in 2021, and the trend is, sadly, increasing.
+According to [Chainalysis](https://archive.ph/sAs2j), 3.2 B$ was stolen in 2021, and the trend is, sadly, increasing.

 An increased amount of bad actors have emerged, some being opportunistic, others being [very organized](https://archive.ph/Gd2MA).
 Protocols storing large amounts of value soon become a target, and such threats mandate strong risk management.
 Hacks are devastating for users and devs alike, avoiding them and mitigating their effects should be on the top of the list for every defi protocol.